Trump blasts GOP senator: 'Couldn't get elected dog catcher'

-President Donald Trump and Republican Sen. Bob Corker went to war on Tuesday morning, trading personal insults on a number of topics.
+President Donald Trump and Republican Sen. Bob Corker went to war on Tuesday, trading personal insults and name-calling on a number of topics.

 The latest blows between the two kicked off when Corker said Trump's aggressive comments about North Korea "kneecap" his secretary of state’s diplomatic efforts with Pyongyang and move the world closer to war.